Richard A. Whiting

 Richard Armstrong Whiting (November 12, 1891 – February 19, 1938) was an American composer of popular songs, including the standards "Hooray for Hollywood", "Ain't We Got Fun?" and "On the Good Ship Lollipop".
 He also wrote lyrics occasionally, and film scores most notably for the standard "She's Funny That Way".

-He was nominated for an Academy Award for Best Original Song in 1936 for "When Did You Leave Heaven" from the movie Sing, Baby Sing.
+He was nominated for an Academy Award for Best Original Song in 1936 for "When Did You Leave Heaven" from the film Sing, Baby Sing.

-Biography
+Early life and education

-Richard Whiting was born in Peoria, Illinois, United States, into a musical family.
+Whiting was born in Peoria, Illinois, United States, into a musical family.
 His father, Frank Whiting, was a real estate agent and gifted violinist; his mother Blossom was a piano teacher.
 Together they instilled a love of music in their son and worked towards nurturing his natural gift of piano playing.
 He attended the Harvard Military School in Los Angeles.
 Upon his graduation, Whiting started a vaudeville act with his college friend Marshall Neilan.
 The pair briefly toured the United States writing songs, singing, and playing the piano; although neither one had the stage presence or singing talent to become full-time performers.
 They broke up the duo and went their separate ways: Neilan to Hollywood, where he would go on to be a successful film director and actor, and Whiting to Detroit to try to jump-start a career as a professional songwriter.
 In 1913, Whiting began his career as a song plugger for Jerome H. Remick publishing company.
 Within a year he was the manager of the Detroit office, being paid US$25 per week.
 As an occasional talent scout, Whiting nurtured the careers of several songwriters from the day, most notably George Gershwin; Whiting heard Gershwin playing one day and gave him a job as a song plugger for Remick company.
 This act of kindness resulted in a lifelong friendship between the two powerhouse composers.
 To supplement his income at the time, Whiting worked with a local hotel's Hawaiian band, playing piano in light blackface, earning him an extra $10 a week.